monika-stempniak/where-is-virus/README.md

 # todo-material-ui

-App for Health Department to record instances of coronavirus
+An app developed in React for the Department of Health to register CoronaVirus cases

-To start application clone repository and in the project directory run:
+To start application locally clone its repository and in the project directory run:

 ### `npm start`